ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Quantum_Network_Security.md

 ### 4. QKD Compatibility with Symmetric Encryption
 QKD produces random, high-entropy keys whose secure transmission is guaranteed.
 Symmetric encryption schemes, such as **AES-256**, are recommended for subsequent data encryption for the following:
 - They support **real-time encryption of large volumes of data**, essential in high-throughput networks.
 - Once secured by quantum-proof keys, AES-256 becomes highly resistant to quantum attacks.
-Although **Grover’s algorithm** theoretically reduces AES-256 security from 256-bit to 128-bit strength [7], even a quantum computer with this capability would require approximately $10_12$ years to brute-force the key — a practically impossible timescale.
+Although **Grover’s algorithm** theoretically reduces AES-256 security from 256-bit to 128-bit strength [7], even a quantum computer with this capability would require approximately **$10^{12}$ years** to brute-force the key — a practically impossible timescale.

 This makes AES-256 a robust, practical, and future-resilient choice in hybrid quantum-classical encryption systems.